-2 End of April. Α. 3 380 0.
-How did that letter come into your possession, as far 4 as vou can remember?
-5 It was handed to me by either Heather Trouton or Α. 15:03 6 Martina Corrigan.
-7 If you just have a little look through the letter while 381 0.
-8 we're here.
-The first issue is recorded as un-triaged outpatient referrals.
-The second there is an issue 9 with regards to the current review backlog up to 10 15:04 11 26th February 2016.
+1 did you first see a copy of this letter?
+2 Α. End of April.
+3 380 Q. How did that letter come into your possession, as far 4 as you can remember?
+5 Α. It was handed to me by either Heather Trouton or 15:03 6 Martina Corrigan.
+7 381 Q. If you just have a little look through the letter while 8 we're here.
+The first issue is recorded as un-triaged 9 outpatient referrals.
+The second there is an issue 10 with regards to the current review backlog up to 15:04 11 26th February 2016.
 Third issue, patient centre 12 letters and recorded outcomes from clinics.
 Then the 13 last issue recorded there is patient notes at home.
-14 whenever these issues were explained to you, or 15 whenever you first saw the letter, what was your 15:04 16 impression on the seriousness of these concerns?
-17 I thought they were serious. Α. 18 why did you think they were serious?
-382 Q. 19 Because, sooner or later, there was going to be Α. 20 a misadventure.
-15:04 what was your fear in this context?
-21 383 Q. 22 Someone was going to have a late diagnosis as a result Α. 23 of the letters not being triaged.
+14 Whenever these issues were explained to you, or 15 whenever you first saw the letter, what was your 15:04 16 impression on the seriousness of these concerns?
+17 Α. I thought they were serious.
+18 382 Q. Why did you think they were serious?
+19 Α. Because, sooner or later, there was going to be 20 a misadventure.
+15:04 21 383 Q. What was your fear in this context?
+22 Α. Someone was going to have a late diagnosis as a result 23 of the letters not being triaged.
 The review backlog 24 was certainly impressive.
-Not recording outcomes 25 clearly makes life difficult for other people involved 15:05 in the care of the patient.
-Patient notes at home, 26 27 obviously from the administration point of view, if you haven't got the patient's notes -- it wasn't as crucial 28 did you first see a copy of this letter?

-then as it would have been before hand but you're not
+Not recording outcomes 25 clearly makes life difficult for other people involved 15:05 26 in the care of the patient.
+Patient notes at home, 27 obviously from the administration point of view, if you 28 haven't got the patient's notes it wasn't as crucial 29 then as it would have been before hand but you're not